Posts Tagged ‘Sherwin Williams’

 Coffee Bar

 A coffee bar between the living area and kitchen offers an intimate space to gather with four swivel chairs that allow views into both rooms as well as the outdoors.
-This home may be for large groups of people, but we wanted to create intimate moments too.
+While this luxury new construction home is built for entertaining, we wanted to create spots for quiet conversations or relaxation.
 Any time you can gather chairs together into two to four directly across from each other you tend to have more direct conversation.
 It’s a great little spot to have a cup of coffee and read the paper or your iPad while enjoying the amazing scenery outside.

 Kitchen

-In the kitchen, she wanted views out of both sides of the home.
+The luxury modern farmhouse style kitchen provides views to both the front and back of the property.
 The kitchen sink faces the front of the property while the dining area overlooks the back of the home and the pond.
 The large dining table offers seating for the entire family with a built-in bench seat for grandkids on one side and chairs for adults on the other.

-To break up the large space, we chose San Benedicto leathered granite for the perimeter countertops and a durable Bianco Statuario Quartz for the island, which features even more seating opportunities.
+To break up the large kitchen, we chose San Benedicto leathered granite for the perimeter countertops and a durable Bianco Statuario Quartz for the island, which features even more seating opportunities.
 As the workhorse of the kitchen, and the home, the island is lit with Hudson Valley pendants and painted Sherwin Williams Tricorn Black.
-The rest of the cabinetry is painted Simply White while a barn door painted Benjamin Moore’s Courtland Blue hides the generous pantry.
+The rest of the cabinetry is painted Simply White.

 The homeowner had beautiful heirloom dishes, so we lit the cabinet shelves and carefully lined up the collection so that each piece would be visible between the cabinetry mullions.
 We never want our clients to walk into a home that feels like it’s out of a magazine.
 We always want them to walk into a home that feels like it’s their personal signature.
 Creating moments like this is what our design is all about.